Practice of Organic Farming: Culture and Agriculture

 Compare offerings and share your lists with others.

-We will be studying and working at the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest, and on to market.
-The farm includes a small-scale, direct-market stand and other demonstration areas.
+We will be studying and working at the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest, and on to the market.
+The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
 All students will work on the farm every week to gain practical experiential learning.
-Students will reflect on this work in field journals and discuss agrarian literature in weekly seminars This program is rigorous physically and academically and requires a willingness to work both outside in adverse weather and on a schedule determined by the needs of crops and animals.
+This program is rigorous physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals.

-Topics will be explored through on-farm workshops, seminar discussions, lectures, laboratory exercises, and field trips.
+Topics will be explored through on-farm workshops, seminar discussions, lectures and laboratory and field exercises, as well as field trips.
 Expect weekly reading and writing assignments, extensive collaborative group work, and a variety of hands-on projects.
-Weekly tasting labs will cultivate sensory skills to connect what have become disconnected: relationships among breeders, growers, chefs, and eaters.
-The fall final project will be a detailed farm and business plan that integrates all the topics covered in the program.
-Books might include The Market Gardener by Fortier, Crop Planning for Organic Vegetable Growers by Theriatult and Brisebois and Farm to Table by Benjamin and Virkler.
+The final project in fall will be a detailed farm conservation plan, that integrates all the topics covered in the program.
+Books may include The Market Gardener by Fortier, and Building Soils for Better Crops 3rd ed. by Magdoff and van Es.

 Students who need to request disability accommodation should contact the faculty or Access Services Program Coordinator Steve Schmidt (L2153, 360.867.6348; or TTY 360.867.6834) prior to the start of the quarter.
 If you require accessible transportation for field trips, please contact the faculty well in advance of field trip dates to allow time to arrange this.